juglab/cryoCARE_pip/README.md

 * `"num_slices"`: Number of sub-volumes extracted per tomograms.
 * `"tilt_axis"`: Tilt-axis of the tomograms.
 We split the tomogram along this axis to extract train- and validation data separately.
 * `"n_normalization_samples"`: Number of sub-volumes extracted per tomograms, which are used to compute `mean` and `standard deviation` for normalization.
-* `"path"`: Reference path for the project.
-All output will be saved here.
-In this step, the training and validation data is saved here.
+* `"path"`: The training and validation data are saved here.

 #### Run Training Data Preparation:
 After installation of the package we have access to built in Python-scripts which we can call.